Learning Hierarchical Interactions at Scale: A Convex Optimization Approach: Does the MIP enforce Strong Hierarchy?

-\subsection{Does the MIP enforce Strong Hierarchy?}
+\section{Does the MIP enforce Strong Hierarchy?}

 We note that there can be a pathological case where the MIP does not satisfy SH.
-We will briefly discuss why this case corresponds to a zero probability event when $y$ is drawn from a continuous distribution (this happens for example, if $\epsilon \sim N(0, \sigma^2)$ with $\sigma>0$).
+We will briefly discuss why this case corresponds to a zero probability event, when $y$ is drawn from a continuous distribution (this happens for example, if $\epsilon \sim N(0, \sigma^2)$ with $\sigma>0$).
 First, we assume that $\alpha_1$ and $\alpha_2$ are chosen large enough so that the number of selected variables (as counted by $\sum z_i + \sum_{i<j} z_{ij}$) is less than or equal to the number of samples $n$.
-We will also assume that $X_{i}$s and $\tilde{X}_{ij}$s corresponding to the nonzero $z_{i}$s and $z_{ij}$s have full rank.
+We will also assume that the $X_{i}$'s and $\tilde{X}_{ij}$'s corresponding to the nonzero $z_{i}$'s and $z_{ij}$'s have full rank.

 A pathological case can happen when the optimal solution of the MIP satisfies: $z^{*}_{ij}=1$, $z^{*}_{i}=1$, $\beta^{*}_{i}=0$, and $\theta^{*}_{ij} \neq 0$ for some $i$ and $j$ (for example).
 However, in the latter case, $\beta_i$ is a free variable, i.e., $|\beta_{i}| \leq M$ (since $z^{*}_i = 1$ and we assume $M$ to be sufficiently large).
-Thus, $\beta^{*}_i = 0$ is equivalent to saying that a least squares solution on the support defined by the nonzero $z^*_{i}$s and $z^*_{ij}$s, leads to a coordinate $\beta_{i}^*$ which is exactly zero.
-We know that this is a zero probability event when $y$ is drawn from a continuous distribution (and assuming the number of variables is $\leq$ number of samples and the corresponding columns have full rank).
+Thus, $\beta^{*}_i = 0$ is equivalent to saying that a least squares solution on the support defined by the nonzero $z^*_{i}$'s and $z^*_{ij}$'s, leads to a coordinate $\beta_{i}^*$ which is exactly zero.
+We know that this is a zero probability event when $y$ is drawn from a continuous distribution (assuming the number of variables is less than or equal to the number of samples and the corresponding columns have full rank).

-\subsection{Proof of Lemma 1}
+\section{Proof of Lemma 1}